kelapure/FizzBuzz/README.md

 __Note__
  - Commits have not been squashed.
- - The promotion of the application across the different spaces (dev--> staging --> production) is a ToDo yet to be addressed
+ - The promotion of the application across the different spaces (dev --> staging --> production) is a ToDo yet to be addressed